nerou42/network-journal/README.md

 There are several installation methods available:

-#### RPM Package (RHEL/CentOS/AlmaLinux/Rocky Linux)
+#### RPM Package (RHEL/CentOS/AlmaLinux/Rocky Linux etc.)

+##### ...using COPR

+1. Enable COPR repository: `sudo dnf copr enable cracksalad/network-journal`
+1. Install by running `sudo dnf install network-journal`
+1. Configure by editing `/etc/network-journal/network-journal.yml`
+1. Run `sudo systemctl enable --now network-journal` to start the server

+##### ...using GitHub releases

 1. Download the latest RPM package from the [releases section on GitHub](https://github.com/nerou42/network-journal/releases/latest).
-  Currently, RPM packages are available for *el9* and *amd64 architecture* only.
+  Currently, RPM packages are available for *el9* and *x86_64 architecture* only.
 If you need a package for another version/arch, please file an issue.
 1. Install it using `sudo dnf install network-journal-*.el9.x86_64.rpm`
 1. Configure by editing `/etc/network-journal/network-journal.yml`
 1. Run `sudo systemctl enable --now network-journal` to start the server